kyamagu/matlab-sqlite3-driver/README.markdown

 `help sqlite3.make` for the detailed usage of the script.

 The script can choose to build either statically linked binary or dynamically linked binary.
-In general it is recommended to make a statically linked binary.
+In general it is recommended to make a statically linked binary if possible.
+However, if the static version of sqlite3 or boost_regex library is not available, use dynamic linking.

 The following example assumes libraries are installed under `/opt/local`.

 __Static linking__

+Specify static library paths and optional compiler flags in the argument.

     >> sqlite3.make('--libsqlite3_path',     '/opt/local/lib/libsqlite3.a', ...
                     '--libboost_regex_path', '/opt/local/lib/libboost_regex-mt.a', ...
                     '-I/opt/local/include');

-__Dynamic linking (not recommended)__
+__Dynamic linking__

+Specify optional compiler flags in the argument.

     >> sqlite3.make('-I/opt/local/include', '-L/opt/local/lib')

-When using dynamically linked binary, you need to preload the shared library when launching matlab.
+When using dynamically linked binary, you might need to preload the shared library on launching matlab.
 This is because matlab depends on its internal boost library which is usually incompatible with the system.
 Set the `LD_PRELOAD` variable on Linux or `DYLD_INSERT_LIBRARIES` variable on Mac OS X when starting matlab.

 Linux:

-    LD_PRELOAD=/usr/lib/libboost_regex-mt.dylib matlab
+    LD_PRELOAD=/usr/lib/libboost_regex-mt.so matlab

 Mac OS X: